(14th) Korea Green Innovation Days (KGID) 2025

 (9:00-9:30)

-Jisung Moon, Director General, Development Finance Bureau, Ministry of Economy and Finance (MOEF), Republic of Korea
+- Jisung Moon, Director General, Ministry of Economy and Finance (MOEF), The Republic of Korea

 (9:30-10:30)

-- Richard Damania, Chief Economist, Planet VP, WBG
+- Richard Damania, Chief Economist, Planet Vice Presidency, World Bank Group

-- Young-Hun Oh, Governor of Jeju Province, Republic of Korea
+- Young-Hun Oh, Governor of Jeju Self-Governing Province, The Republic of Korea

 - Dongsoo Kang, Executive Director, Global Knowledge Exchange & Development Center (GKEDC), Korea Development Institute (KDI)

-- Hyoung Gun Wang, Program Manager, KGGTF, Planet VP, WBG
+- Hyoung Gun Wang, KGGTF Program Manager, World Bank Group (Presentation)

 A presentation followed by a Q&A session, showcasing KGGTF’s impact, success stories, and innovative practices from Korean and global partners.